Land Rover LR2 Insurance Rates

 Rates are averaged for all Land Rover LR2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save around $120 per year just by quoting online in advance
+- You may be able to save around $120 per year just by shopping early and online

 Rate Tables and Charts